 According to the Centre of Economic and Business Research (CEBR) and First Care, sickness absence accounts for a whopping £18 billion a year1 in lost productivity.

 Most companies are all too aware of the direct cost of sickness absence - statutory sick pay, occupational sick pay, paying overtime and for temporary cover.
 But there are also the knock-on (indirect) effects:

-The Chartered Institute of Personnel and Development’s (CIPD) Annual Absence Management Survey Report 2016 showed that stress and mental ill-health are particular causes for concern.
+The Chartered Institute of Personnel and Development’s (CIPD) Health and Wellbeing report for 2018 showed that stress and mental ill-health are particular causes for concern.

 First off, it’s probably best to be clear what we’re talking about here.
 As most employers will know, absences come in all shapes and sizes and can last anything from days to years.
 But what’s the biggest cause of absence?

 While minor illnesses are still the most common cause of short-term illness, the number of people absent due to stress and mental health issues remains a major issue for employers in both the short and long term.